British PM Johnson is in charge of coronavirus response, junior minister says

 The Telegraph newspaper said Johnson was taking back control of the crisis with a Downing Street shakeup: two committees will make decisions about the government’s response.

 “The prime minister is the head of this government and the prime minister runs this government.
-The prime minister has always been in charge,” junior health minister Edward Argar told Sky News when asked about the report.
+The prime minister has always been in charge,” junior health minister Edward Argar told Sky News when asked who had been in charge until now.

-Asked about the government’s COVID-19 tracing system, he said: “We are into the thousands being successfully traced at the moment, I don’t have the precise figures because we are working with the UK Statistics Authority to agree the process to make sure that they accept it’s reliable.”
+Asked about Britain’s COVID-19 tracing system, he said: “We are into the thousands being successfully traced at the moment, I don’t have the precise figures because we are working with the UK Statistics Authority to agree the process to make sure that they accept it’s reliable.”

+Johnson will chair a new committee on strategy, while another on operations will be led by senior minister Michael Gove, the Telegraph reported.

+Opposition Labour leader Keir Starmer said there was growing concern the government was now “winging it”.

 Reporting by Guy Faulconbridge and Kate Holton, Editing by Kylie MacLellan